 The distinguishing feature here is an additional small black box.
 This box identifies the woman’s position on a playing field and also includes a very small number inside it.

 The pictures between the two brands are either completely identical or have very small differences.

-For example, the 1st Baseman on the Dixie Cigarettes card is exactly the same as the 1st Baseman on the Virginia Brights card.
+For example, the 1st Baseman pose on the Dixie Cigarettes card is exactly the same as the 1st Baseman on the Virginia Brights card.
+However, you can also see very slight differences (placement of her lower legs with the socks – picture on the left shows them closer together) so it’s clearly not the same exact picture.
 A side-by-side look of the two cards is presented here.

 A Variation within Type 1

 As if this set wasn’t confusing enough, there are at least two different 1st Baseman Virginia Brights and two different 2nd Baseman Virginia Brights cards within this type.
 I have pictured the two 2nd Baseman cards here.